Bioconductor/BioC2019/docs/workshops.md

   representation of copy number and mutation and variant data that are represented by different genomic ranges for each specimen. "

-- Das D\*, Street K\*, Risso D. _Analysis of single-cell RNA-seq data:
+- Das D*, Street K*, Risso D. _Analysis of single-cell RNA-seq data:
   Dimensionality reduction, clustering, and lineage inference_.
+  [Workshop Syllabus & Materials][Das_SingleCellRNAseq].
   This workshop will be presented as a lab session (brief introduction followed by hands-on coding) that instructs participants in a _[Bioconductor][]_ workflow for the analysis of single-cell RNA-sequencing data, in three parts: